Once Upon a Time in Hollywood (novel): Critical response

-Dwight Garner of The New York Times said, "[Tarantino is] not out to impress us with the intricacy of his sentences. [...]
+Dwight Garner of The New York Times said: "[Tarantino is] not out to impress us with the intricacy of his sentences. [...]
 He's here to tell a story in take-it-or-leave-it Elmore Leonard fashion. [...]
-He gets it: Pop culture is what America has instead of mythology."
+He gets it."
 Peter Bradshaw of The Guardian wrote: "Tarantino made a career alchemising movie trash into gold [...]
 Now he's done the same with ... the pulpiest of pulp fiction. [...]
 The book is entirely outrageous and addictively readable on its own terms."
 Charles Arrowsmith of The Washington Post praised the novel's "authentically pulpy atmosphere" and Tarantino's "explosive dialogue" as being "almost as effective written down as read aloud."
+Neal Pollack described the Lancer chapters as though "you've landed in a Louis L'Amour novel."

-Katie Rosseinsky of the Evening Standard wrote, "It's hard to escape the feeling that Tarantino is writing his own fanfiction - albeit with undeniable flair."
-Kayleigh Donaldson of Pajiba said, "Tarantino's skills are not best suited to the form of the novel...
+Katie Rosseinsky of the Evening Standard wrote: "It's hard to escape the feeling that Tarantino is writing his own fanfiction – albeit with undeniable flair."
+Kayleigh Donaldson of Pajiba said: "Tarantino's skills are not best suited to the form of the novel...
 It's almost fascinating how [the novel] makes the film less interesting."